Rome Top Attractions

 The Roman Forum was once the center of ancient Rome, and for the Romans, a staple of daily commerce and social gatherings.
 It is an ancient plaza preserved right in the middle of the historical center of the city, surrounded by the iconic buildings of government offices and tribunals.
 Today, it stands as an architectural gem where you can see layers of Roman history throughout time, with many of the shrines and statues still intact.

 Adjacent to the Roman Forum is the Palatine Hill.
-This is the most centrally-located of Rome's seven hills, which ancient legend says were chosen as the location of where to found the city by Romulous and Remus.
+This is the most centrally-located of Rome’s seven hills.
+According to legends, this is the location chosen by Romulus and Remus for the founding of the city.
 From the top, you can see right into the mighty Forum (with the Circus Maximus on the other side), and explore the ruins of ancient palatial spaces that once held Rome’s elite throughout the ages.

 You can access both the Roman Forum & Palatine Hill with your Colosseum ticket, which is a great deal!